-The Anitafrika Method is a ground-breaking creative praxis originated by Black Jamaican queer feminist dubpoet, d'bi.young anitafrika.
-The method is an intersectional decolonialist, anti-oppressive liberation framework utilized by artists, instigators, educators, and change-makers globally which cultivates self-actualization, creativity, and leadership in its practitioners.
+The Anitafrika Method is a ground-breaking creative praxis originated by Black Jamaican queer feminist Dub poet, D’bi Young Anitafrika.
+The method is an intersectional decolonial, anti-oppressive liberation framework utilised by artists, instigators, educators, and change-makers globally which cultivates self-recovery, creativity, and leadership in its practitioners.
 Anitafrika Method, which emerges out of Jamaica’s dub poetry and the Caribbean’s popular theatre, was inspired by the seminal dub theory work of anitafrika’s mother, pioneer dub poet Anita Stewart.
 The acronym S.P.O.L.R.U.S.I.E represents the method's nine foundational principles of Self-knowledge, Politics, Orality, Language, Rhythm, Urgency, Sacredness, Integrity, and Experience, balanced by nine bodies: Beyond Body, Spiritual, Mental, Community, Emotional, Economic, Creative, Physical, and Earth body.

-The method's multiple applications include personal growth, art/theatre-making, creative development, health intervention, organization culture-building, transformational justice, and leadership development.
-The method has been utilized by Nightwood Theatre, The Stephen Lewis Foundation, The Banff Centre, U of T, Ryerson and York Universities, MaRS, Women's College Hospital, and other institutions globally.
+The method's multiple applications include personal growth, art/theatre-making, creative development, health intervention, organisation culture-building, transformational justice, and leadership development.
+The method has been utilised by Nightwood Theatre, The Stephen Lewis Foundation, The Banff Centre, U of T, Ryerson and York Universities, MaRS, Women's College Hospital, and other institutions globally.

 The Anitafrika Method and Canada’s Women’s College Hospital: Arts Based Intervention into The Health of Black Womxn